Quantum reference frame: Formulation

 Just as in this spin-1/2 particle example, quantum reference frames are almost always treated implicitly in the definition of quantum states, and the process of including the reference frame in a quantum state is called quantisation/internalisation of reference frame while the process of excluding the reference frame from a quantum state is called dequantisation/externalisation of reference frame.
 Unlike the classical case, in which treating a reference internally or externally is purely an aesthetic choice, internalising and externalising a reference frame does make a difference in quantum theory.

 One final remark may be made on the existence of a quantum reference frame.
 After all, a reference frame, by definition, has a well-defined position and momentum, while quantum theory, namely uncertainty principle, states that one cannot describe any quantum system with well-defined position and momentum simultaneously, so it seems there is some contradiction between the two.
 It turns out, an effective frame, in this case a classical one, is used as a reference frame, just as in Newtonian mechanics a nearly inertial frame is used, and physical laws are assumed to be valid in this effective frame.
 In other words, whether motion in the chosen reference frame is inertial or not is irrelevant.

 The following treatment of a hydrogen atom motivated by Aharanov and Kaufherr can shed light on the matter.
 Supposing a hydrogen atom is given in a well-defined state of motion, how can one describe the position of the electron?
 The answer is not to describe the electron's position relative to the same coordinates in which the atom is in motion, because doing so would violate uncertainty principle, but to describe its position relative to the nucleus.
 As a result, more can be said about the general case from this: in general, it is permissible, even in quantum theory, to have a system with well-defined position in one reference frame and well-defined motion in some other reference frame.

-Further considerations of quantum reference frame

-An example of treatment of reference frames in quantum theory
+Example

 Consider a hydrogen atom.
 Coulomb potential depends on the distance between the proton and electron only: